woods college of advancing studies

 FINANCIAL AID FOR UNDERGRADUATES

+LOANS, GRANTS.
 Part-time students are permitted to apply for the Federal Pell Grant Program if enrolled in at least two or more courses each semester of the academic year.
-This federal program is based on financial need and the federal government deals directly with the student and makes awards to all eligible applicants after performing a needs analysis on the budget information submitted.
+This federal program is based on financial need and the federal government deals directly with students and makes awards to all eligible applicants after performing a needs analysis on the budget information submitted.
 The forms are easy to complete and may be obtained in the Woods College of Advancing Studies office.

 SCHOLARSHIPS.
 A limited number of scholarships are available for Woods College of Advancing Studies students.
 One in memory of Dean Michael J. Harding, S.J., is a full tuition scholarship for five successive years; and four in memory of President William J. McGarry, S.J., are (a) a full tuition scholarship for five successive years; (b) a full tuition scholarship for two and one half successive years; (c-d) two full tuition scholarships for the first year of study.
 All scholarships are awarded on the basis of need and demonstrated academic achievement.
 Scholarship candidates must signify in writing their wish for consideration and must have fulfilled all the requirements of the entrance procedure prior to their request.
 Recipients must maintain an average of 2.5 to retain a scholarship.